“Don’t knock him out too early,” Neil said.

 Neil looked over his shoulder.
 “He’s a pussy.
 Just don’t go too hard too fast.
 That’s the only thing I’m worried about.”

 “What about losing?
-You might want to worry about that.”
+You might worry about that.”

 “Confidence, Joseph.
 Confidence.”